 - Crime Rate: Safer than 96% of Seattle neighborhoods

-Bordered by parks and shorelines, secluded Blue Ridge is one of the best places to live in Seattle for families.
-Developed in 1925 by William E. Boeing, Blue Ridge remains a tight-knit community with shared access to private parks, tennis courts, a pool, and clubhouse.
+Bordered by parks and shorelines, secluded Blue Ridge was developed in 1925 by William E. Boeing.
+Today, it remains a tight-knit community with shared access to private parks, tennis courts, a pool, and a clubhouse.
 Explore the hilly west end for panoramic views of the Puget Sound, intricately designed landscapes, and homes ranging from modest bungalows to modern estates.
 You’ll find smaller Cape Cod and American Foursquare-style properties on the east end of Blue Ridge, plus convenient access to grocery stores, shops, and restaurants.
-Though Blue Ridge keeps residents busy, more job opportunities and entertainment are just a 20-minute drive to Downtown Seattle via Hwy 99—making this safe Seattle neighborhood a great choice for working professionals.
+And while there’s plenty to do in Blue Ridge, residents are only a 25-minute drive from Downtown Seattle’s employment and entertainment opportunities via Hwy 99—making this safe Seattle neighborhood a great choice for working professionals.

 Things to Do in Blue Ridge

-Visit Carkeek Park—one of the best Seattle parks—for a salmon-themed playground surrounded by an idyllic nature preserve, which includes wetlands, forests, and Carkeek Park Beach.
+Enjoy the salmon-themed playground, discover tide pools on Carkeek Park Beach, or hike through forest, meadows, wetlands, and more at the expansive and idyllic Carkeek Park—one of the best parks in Seattle.
 Take a dip in the Blue Ridge community pool or get a membership for the neighborhood’s youth and adult tennis programs.
 Get an up-close look at turtles, tide pools, and wetlands at Golden Gardens Park.
-Meet your neighbors and use your green thumb at the Ballard P-Patch Community Gardens.
-Grab a latte, gelato, and a rotation of fresh bakery items from the tropical conservatory cafe while you shop garden plants at Swanson Nursery.
+Meet your neighbors and use your green thumb at the community garden, Ballard P-Patch.
+Grab a latte, gelato, or rotating bakery items from the tropical conservatory cafe while you shop garden plants at Swansons Nursery.
 Fill up on Vegan Ceviche de Nopal, Street Elote on the Cob, or a Pizza Birria at nearby Tacos & Beer.
-Order a Devil’s Daisy cocktail at happy hour while enjoying a slice of gourmet pizza like Death By Stereo or WarChild at Sunny Hill.
-Or sample from a feast of Lebanese dishes in nearby Loyal Heights, like fresh hummus, lamb with pine nuts, and more at Cafe Munir.
+Order a Jam Session Negroni cocktail while enjoying a slice of gourmet pizza—like Arcade or Nature Buddy—at Sunny Hill.
+Or sample from a feast of Lebanese dishes in nearby Loyal Heights, like fresh hummus, lamb skewers, and more at Cafe Munir.

 Q: What is the safest neighborhood in Seattle?